 Are there any eco-friendly PS5 headsets?

-The Logitech G733 Lightspeed is one of a few eco-friendly headsets for gamers as Logitech is a member of the Amazon Climate Pledge and merits Natural Capital Partners’ CarbonNeutral certification.
-Its battery life is pretty good at around 28 hours, so you should be able to go quite a few gaming sessions before you need to top the battery back up.
-This saves those precious li-ion battery cells from quick degradation.
+The Logitech G733 Lightspeed is one of a few eco-friendly headsets for gamers, as Logitech is a member of the Amazon Climate Pledge and merits Natural Capital Partners’ CarbonNeutral certification.
+Its battery life is pretty good at around 28 hours, so you should be able to last quite a few gaming sessions before you need to top the battery back up.
+This saves those precious lithium battery cells from quick degradation.
 The headset has other qualifications too, like its lightweight build, great sound, and solid microphone.

 The Turtle Beach Stealth 700 Gen 2 has a wealth of connectivity options

 The Turtle Beach Stealth 700 Gen 2 is a great gaming headset with consistently accurate microphone quality and Bluetooth connectivity.
 Its desktop app is simple, which may leave some gamers wanting more, but at least it doesn’t overcomplicate the setup process.
-Few wireless gaming headsets also connect over Bluetooth, or if you want Bluetooth connectivity, you need to pay a small fortune.
+Few wireless gaming headsets also connect over Bluetooth and the ones that do usually cost a small fortune.
 We like the Stealth 700 Gen 2 because it’s a fairly affordable headset with plenty of ways to connect.
-It sounds quite good and has an above-average mic all rolled in too.
+It sounds pretty good and has an above-average mic all rolled in, too.

-Turtle Beach also sells new variants of this headset, which bring some notable but limited improvements.
-The Turtle Beach Stealth 700 Gen 2 USB is virtually the same headset as the regular Gen 2 model, but it now includes a USB dongle with a switch that adds compatibility with Xbox consoles, meaning the headset now works well on every platform.
+Turtle Beach also sells new variants of this headset, bringing notable but limited improvements.
+The Turtle Beach Stealth 700 Gen 2 USB is virtually the same headset as the regular Gen 2 model.
+Still, it now includes a USB dongle with a switch that adds compatibility with Xbox consoles, meaning the headset now works well on every platform.
 The Turtle Beach Stealth 700 Gen 2 MAX also features the new USB dongle, but its big improvement comes in battery life, where it reaches over 40 hours on a single charge (a big step up from the base Gen 2 model)

 The best PS5 gaming headsets: Notable mentions